ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 dir.create(path2)
 ```

-First we learned about map when there is one dataset, but there are many purrr functions
+__First we learned about `map()` when there is one dataset, but there are other `purrr` functions,too.
-walk2 takes two arguments and returns nothing
-In this case we just want to print the graphs, so we don't need anything returned
-The first argument is our file paths, the second is our data and ggsave is our function
+`walk2()` takes two arguments and returns nothing.
+In our case we just want to print the graphs, so we don't need anything returned.
+The first argument is our file paths, the second is our data and ggsave is our function.__

 ```r
 # *** walk2() function in purrr from the tidyverse ***